tadtapongc/OpenFOAM-CaseGenerator/README.md

   "ground_plane": 0.0         // Ground plane placed at y = 0.0
   ```
 - **Style 3 — Auto-Snap (Default)**:
-  If both parameters are omitted, the ground plane automatically snaps to the lowest point of the geometry (`y = smin`).
+  If omitted, the ground plane automatically snaps to the lowest point of the geometry (`y = smin`).

 ### Symmetry Plane & Half-Car Simulation